MichielNoback/python_intro/Readme.md

 ## Created for
 This tutorial is created for use in Python introductory courses at Hanze University of Applied Science, Groningen, The Netherlands.
 You are free to use it for yourself; however see the [LICENCE.TXT](LICENCE.TXT) note.
+The notebooks are bundled into an ebook that can be found here: [https://michielnoback.github.io/pybook](https://michielnoback.github.io/pybook).

 ## How to use
 This repo contains a series of notebooks introducing programming concepts in Python in a data science